-In this work, we enhance neural network training by incorporating a learning-informed PDE as a constraint in the PINN optimization.
-We apply this approach to the numerical homogenization of multiscale systems.
-For the sake of clarity, we consider here a two-scale setting only, which involves a fine-scale equation (inducing formidable computational complexity, perhaps beyond reach) at the fine scale and a coarse-scale equation (which we consider computationally tractable) at the coarse scale.
-The aforementioned computation burden is due, for example, to the fine-scale properties of composite materials (foams, textiles, etc), which are described by highly oscillatory multiscale or high-contrast coefficients (heat conductivity, permeability, etc) or domains with multiple and not necessarily periodically scattered perforations or inclusions of complex shapes, and accounting for such materials would then require computational meshes of very fine resolution.
-In order to remedy the enormous computational complexity, we use a neural network solver for the fine-scale problem, and it informs the coarse-scale problem through a homogenization procedure of choice.
-In our proposed modelling framework, this gives rise to a PDE-constrained optimization problem, which can be described as follows:
+Motivated by multiscale systems, in this work we enhance neural network training by incorporating a learning-informed PDE as a constraint into the PINN optimization.
+For the ease of exposition, we consider here a two-scale setting only, which involves a fine-scale equation (of formidable computational complexity, perhaps beyond reach) and a coarse-scale equation (which we consider computationally tractable).
+The aforementioned computational burden may stem, e.g., from fine-scale properties of composite materials (foams, textiles, etc) resulting in highly oscillatory multiscale or high-contrast coefficients (heat conductivity, permeability, etc).
+A reliable associated simulation may then require a prohibitively fine numerical resolution.
+In order to remedy the enormous computational complexity, we use a neural network based approximation of the fine-scale problem which informs the coarse-scale problem through a homogenization procedure of choice.
+This gives rise to the following PDE-constrained optimization problem: